rahmah01-ux/Library_data_analysis/README.md

 FROM book_counts;
 FROM
 ```
+## Data Analysis & Findings
+The following SQL queries were used to address specific questions:

-## Q7 Retrieve All Books in a Specific Category
+### Q7 Retrieve All Books in a Specific Category
 ```sql
 SELECT *
 FROM books
 WHERE category = 'Classic'
 ```

-## Q8 Find Total Rental Income by Category
+### Q8 Find Total Rental Income by Category
 ```sql
 SELECT
 	b.category,